 Additionally, Ecuador has a robust illegal mining industry and loose financial regulations to provide criminals with significant money laundering opportunities.
 Colombian organized crime has used gold mining in Ecuador to launder dirty cash, for instance, while a significant portion of illegally extracted gold from Peru is also thought to have been whitewashed via gold exports from Ecuador.

-Ecuador’s criminal landscape has traditionally been composed of fragmented criminal groups operating as subcontractors for foreign organized crime, particularly Colombian criminal groups and, to a lesser extent, Mexican syndicates.
+Ecuador’s domestic crime groups have traditionally been fragmented operating as subcontractors for foreign criminal organizations, particularly Colombian groups and, to a lesser extent, Mexican syndicates.

 While the organization operated on both sides of the border, Prado reportedly remained in Ecuador where he protected himself by corrupting and killing officials.
 The story of Prado — who operated under the radar for years despite leading a large, powerful and violent criminal organization — serves as a warning of the potential for Ecuador to house their own, powerful homegrown trafficking groups, fueled by the flow of foreign drugs and weak institutional resistance to organized crime.

-After taking initial steps toward decriminalizing drug use and simultaneously targeting drug traffickers, a 2015 law severely toughened sentences for possession, even in low quantities.
-While this could allow for mass incarceration of low-level drug offenders, whether consumers or low-ranking criminals, further down the road, the number of prisoners has not increased disproportionately since the law was passed.
+After taking initial steps toward decriminalizing drug use while simultaneously targeting drug traffickers, a 2015 law severely toughened sentences for possession, even in low quantities.
+While this could lead to mass incarceration of low-level drug offenders further down the road, the number of prisoners has not increased disproportionately since the law was passed.